Adjoint Reidemeister torsions of some 3-manifolds obtained by Dehn surgeries: Introduction

 \section{Introduction}

 Let $\mf{g}$ be the Lie algebra of a semisimple complex Lie group $G$, and $M$ be a connected compact oriented manifold.
 Let $R^{\rm irr}_G(M)$ be the (irreducible) character variety, that is, the set of conjugacy classes of irreducible representations $\pi_1(M) \rightarrow G$.
-Given a homomorphism $ \varphi : \pi_1(M) \ra G $, we can define the {\it adjoint (Reidemeister) torsion} $\tau_\varphi(M)$, which lies in $\C^\times$ and is determined by the conjugacy class of $\varphi$; see \cite{Turaev01} or Section \ref{secReview} for details.
+Given a homomorphism $ \varphi : \pi_1(M) \ra G $, we can define the {\it adjoint (Reidemeister) torsion} $\tau_\varphi(M)$ {under a mild assumption}, which lies in $\C^\times$ and is determined by the conjugacy class of $\varphi$; see \cite{Turaev01} or Section \ref{secReview} for details.
 When $ \dim M =2$, the torsion plays an interesting role as a volume form on the space $R^{\rm irr}_G(M)$; see \cite{PortiMAMS97, WittenCMP91}.
-In addition, if $M$ is 3-dimensional and $G= \SL_2(\C)$, some attitudes of the torsions in $R^{\rm irr}_G(M)$ are physically observed from the viewpoint of a 3D-3D correspondence, and some conjectures on the torsions are mathematically proposed \cite{BGP-JHEP20,GKP-JHEP20,GKY-ATMP21}.
+In addition, if $M$ is 3-dimensional and $G= \SL_2(\C)$, some attitudes of the torsions in $R^{\rm irr}_G(M)$ are physically observed from the viewpoint of a 3D-3D correspondence, and some conjectures on the torsions are mathematically proposed {in} \cite{BGP-JHEP20,GKP-JHEP20,GKY-ATMP21}.

-The conjectures can be roughly described as follows.
+{For instance, with reference to \cite{GKY-ATMP21}, the conjecture can be roughly described as follows.
 Suppose that $\dim M=3$ and $M$ has a tori-boundary.
-For $z \in \C$, the authors of \cite{BGP-JHEP20, GKP-JHEP20,GKY-ATMP21} introduced a finite subset ``$\mathrm{tr}_{\gamma}^{-1}(z)$" of $R^{\rm irr}_G(M)$ which is defined from a boundary condition, and discussed the sum of the $n$-th powers of the twice torsions, that is, $\sum_{\varphi \in \mathrm{tr}_{\gamma}^{-1}(z) }(2\tau_{\varphi}(M ))^n \in \C$ for $n \in \Z $ with $n \geq -1$.
-Then, it is conjectured \cite{BGP-JHEP20, GKP-JHEP20,GKY-ATMP21} that the sum lies in $\Z$ and, that if $M$ is hyperbolic and $n=-1$, then the sum is zero.
-This conjecture is sometimes called {\it the vanishing identity}; see \cite{porti2021adjoint,tran2023adjoint,Yoon22} and references therein for supporting evidence of this conjecture.
+For $z \in \C$, introduce a finite subset ``$\mathrm{tr}_{\gamma}^{-1}(z)$" of $R^{\rm irr}_G(M)$ which is defined from a boundary condition, and discusse the sum of the $n$-th powers of the twice torsions, that is, $\sum_{\varphi \in \mathrm{tr}_{\gamma}^{-1}(z) }(2\tau_{\varphi}(M ))^n \in \C$ for $n \in \Z $ with $n \geq -1$.
+Then, the studies in \cite{BGP-JHEP20,GKP-JHEP20,GKY-ATMP21} suggest that the sum lies in $\Z$ and, that if $M$ is hyperbolic and $n=-1$, then the sum is zero.} This conjecture is sometimes called {\it the vanishing identity}; see \cite{porti2021adjoint,tran2023adjoint,Yoon22} and references therein for supporting evidence of this conjecture.

 In this paper, we focus on the adjoint torsions in the case where $\dim{M}=3$ and $M$ has no boundary.
-According to \cite{BGP-JHEP20,GKP-JHEP20,GKY-ATMP21}, it is seemingly reasonable to consider the following conjecture: \begin{conj}[cf. \cite{BGP-JHEP20,Shawn23,GKP-JHEP20,GKY-ATMP21,Yoon}] Take $n \in \Z$ with $n \geq -1$.
-Suppose that $M$ is closed $3$-manifold, and the set $R^{\rm irr}_G(M)$ is finite.
+According to {\cite{BGP-JHEP20,GKP-JHEP20}}, it is seemingly reasonable to consider the following conjecture: \begin{conj}[{{\rm{\cite{BGP-JHEP20,GKP-JHEP20}}}}] Take $n \in \Z$ with $n \geq -1$.
+Suppose that $M$ is {a} closed $3$-manifold, and the set $R^{\rm irr}_G(M)$ is finite.
 Then, the following sum lies in the ring of integers $\Z$: